-As Ezra Suleiman notes in a recent book, in the concomitant of this withdrawal of faith in a public service mandarinate has been the politicization of the executive strata of the public service.
+Concomitant with this withdrawal of faith in a public service mandarin has been the politicization of the executive strata of the public service.
 In order to make government more politically responsive and responsible, more and more government executives should be politically appointed.
-In one sense this move does address the problem of democracy versus technocracy.
-It seeks again to put the technocrat on tap but not on top and to place on top that genuinely non-expert, generalist, reflector of the public's perspectives, the politician.
-Political executives, however, may find themselves even more easily captured by the experts than civil service mandarins because they do not spend as much time in government executive positions as do senior civil servants and so have less opportunity to learn how to keep experts on tap.
-Moreover the very distrust of government that led to the politicization of the executive exacerbates the distrust when political executives are perceived by the public as using executive office for partisan advantage.
+In one sense, this move does address the problem of democracy versus technocracy.
+It seeks again to put the technocrat on tap but not on top, and to place on top that genuinely non-expert, generalist reflector of the public's perspectives: the politician.
+Political executives, however, might find themselves even more easily captured by the experts than by civil service mandarins because they do not spend as much time in government executive positions as do senior civil servants, and so have less opportunity to learn how to keep experts on tap.
+Furthermore, the very distrust of government that led to the politicization of the executive is exacerbated when political executives are perceived by the public as using executive office for partisan advantage.

 An acute problem at national levels, the balance between technocratic and democratic government is even more acute at transnational levels.
-National, technocratic bureaucracies are embedded, and, at least formally, subordinately embedded in national governments that, in democratic states, are directly electorally accountable to the people.
-At transnational levels technocratic administration is likely to precede directly electorally accountable government.
-Even if we do not subscribe to functionalist or neo-functional theories of international organization, certainly our immediate practical experience with transnational organizations supports this point.
-The EU with its thick web of regulation and notorious "democratic deficit" is an obvious example.
-It is difficult enough to put the expert on tap but not on top when there is an elected, politically accountable top, much harder yet when there isn't.
+National, technocratic bureaucracies are embedded in democratic states-at least formally, subordinately embedded in national governments-and are directly, electorally accountable to the people.
+At transnational levels technocratic administration is likely to precede directly, electorally accountable government.
+Even if one does not subscribe to functionalist or neo-functional theories of international organization, our immediate practical experiences with transnational organizations certainly support this point.
+The E.U., with its thick web of regulation and notorious "democratic deficit," is an obvious example.
+It is difficult enough to put the expert on tap but not on top when there is an elected, politically accountable top, yet it is much harder when there is not.